• Skip to primary navigation

 ‘It is with love that I do this’: Cannibalism and power under patriarchy in Raw and We Are What We Are

-In Raw and We Are What We Are, cannibalism is used as a metaphor to explore what it is to be a woman living under patriarchy, in both the macro and the micro. …
+In Raw and We Are What We Are, the cannibalism metaphor is used to explore what it is to be a woman living under patriarchy, in both the macro and the micro.

 Thelma, Joachim Trier, Eili Harboe